Donald Trump: Democrats announce formal impeachment inquiry | The China Post

 Trump defiant

-Meanwhile, at the UN General Assembly in New York, Trump tweeted that he would release a full transcript of his call with Zelensky.
+Meanwhile, at the UN General Assembly in New York, Trump tweeted that he would release a full transcript of his call with Zelenskiy.

-“I am currently at the United Nations representing our Country, but have authorized the release tomorrow of the complete, fully declassified and unredacted transcript of my phone conversation with President Zelensky of Ukraine,” Trump wrote.
+“I am currently at the United Nations representing our country, but have authorized the release tomorrow of the complete, fully declassified and unredacted transcript of my phone conversation with President Zelenskiy of Ukraine,” Trump wrote.

 “You will see it was a very friendly and totally appropriate call.
 No pressure and, unlike Joe Biden and his son, NO quid pro quo!
 This is nothing more than a continuation of the Greatest and most Destructive Witch Hunt of all time!”